 The Arrow War.

-Defeated again by the British and French, China was force to accepts the humiliating Treaties of Tientsin and had to pay 6 million taels of silver indemnity etc .......
+Defeated again by the British and French, China was forced to accepts the humiliating Treaties of Tientsin and had to pay 6 million taels of silver indemnity etc .......
 In the further negotiation in Shanghai, the importation of

 Opium was even legalized.